yugeshtaksari/Chatbot/README.md

 Test Run Sample:
 You have to use IRC char client such as limechat and be in chatroom "pircbot"

-Input:    "hero weather at The University of Texas at Dallas"
+Input:    hero weather at The University of Texas at Dallas

 Output:
           Weather at 800 W Campbell Rd, Richardson, TX 75080, US: